callumalpass/handwrite/README.md

 ### Logging

-The tool provides detailed logging.
-For debug information, you can modify the logging level in the source code or redirect output:
+The tool provides detailed logging at INFO level by default.
+You can redirect output to capture logs:

 ```bash
 handwrite process input.pdf output/ 2>&1 | tee processing.log